AqwamCreates/DataPredict/docs/API/Others/DatasetCreator.md

 ### randomizeDataset()

-Randomizes the each data positions in te dataset
+Randomizes the each data positions in the dataset.

 ```
 DatasetCreator:randomizeDataset(featureMatrix: matrix, labelVectorOrMatrix: matrix): matrix, matrix